Bohdan-Khomtchouk/Smalls/README.md

 ## About

-Smalls is a Python and shell scripting software program that efficiently aligns miRNA seed sequences to three-prime and five-prime untranslated regions in DNA (3'-UTR and 5'-UTR gene regions).
+Smalls is destined to become a noncoding RNA R package (i.e., I'm working on it!).
+Currently, Smalls is a Python/R/shell scripting software program that efficiently aligns miRNA seed sequences to three-prime and five-prime untranslated regions in DNA (3'-UTR and 5'-UTR gene regions).
 Smalls' efficiency and flexibility stem from its utilization of advanced string algorithms and user-specified options for approximate matching (e.g., 2 mismatches).

 miRNA binding at UTR regions has been shown to influence biological processes as diverse as embryonic development or disease progression.
 It is, therefore, imperative